Brian Myers: Other media

 Myers' first venture into YouTube came in the form of a short lived YouTube series called Callin' Spots with Curt Hawkins, which lasted only two episodes.
 His first video has since been deleted but has kept up his second video where he thanks Edge for giving him his first opportunity in WWE which was being part of La Familia and for being a friend and mentor.

 Hawkins also appeared in Zack Ryder's YouTube series, Z!
 True Long Island Story.
 After sporadically appearing on the show he became a regular on the show.
 Hawkins and Reks have appeared on the show together also.
 One of Hawkins most memorable segments came after Zack Ryder started to use a cane on his show.
 Scott Stanford, another regular on the show, has come up to Hawkins and Reks saying that they are using the Broski Cane, this has annoyed the pair on every occasion stating that Hawkins used a cane first.

 Hawkins and Reks created an animated YouTube series called MidCard Mafia in 2011, but the show upset WWE management, so Hawkins and Reks cancelled the series and removed the uploaded shows.

 Hawkins also appeared in multiple episodes of WWE Inbox, a show where Superstars and Divas answer questions submitted by fans on Twitter.
-On episode five of Santino Marella's "Foreign Exchange," Marella and Yoshi Tatsu gave him their spare change after seeing him wearing his "Change for NXT" shirt.
+On episode five of Santino Marella's "Foreign Exchange", Marella and Yoshi Tatsu gave him their spare change after seeing him wearing his "Change for NXT" shirt.
 Hawkins was also a supporting actor in the film (Romance) In the Digital Age.
 In 2018, Hawkins started a podcast with Zack Ryder about wrestling figures called The Major Wrestling Figure Podcast.
 Ever since their WWE release, they began hosting the podcast under their current in-ring names Brian Myers and Matt Cardona respectively.
+The two have also started their own wrestling figure toy line titled Big Rubber Guys.